francesco1119/Wheke-Wheke/README.md

 Few days ago I wrote a tool called [SQL_Spring_Cleaning](https://github.com/francesco1119/SQL_Spring_Cleaning)  that allows you to identify unused database on your SQL Server.

-But what to do if you need to discover unused SQL Server databases in a data warehouse scenario?
+But what to do if you need to discover unused SQL Server databases in a data center scenario?

-The idea of deploying a script on each server of the data warehouse will make freak out every product manager.
+The idea of deploying a script on each server of the data center will make freak out every product manager.

 Here is when **Wheke-Wheke** comes handy: this tools allows you to monitor remotely the whole data wharehouse with zero code deployed on the remote servers; all data will be centralized on your jump-server with minimal impact on your Test/Dev/Staging/Prod machines.